 Slash Your Shopping

 No, you don’t need the latest smartphone.
 No, you don’t need new clothes every month.
+No, you don’t need the latest video game release.
 No, you don’t need 5 different shades of lipstick.

 Turn down your air conditioning and use a fan or wear a sweater.
 Unplug electronics when not in use.
 Take shorter showers.

 Everyone wants to earn more money, right?
-Well it doesn’t grow on trees, but there are opportunities, even if you already have a full-time job.
+Well, it doesn’t grow on trees, but there are opportunities to earn extra money even if you already have a full-time job.

 It doesn’t need to be an amazing job!
-Just something to boost your income.
+Just something to boost your income a bit.
 Do some research, and figure out what kinds of part-time positions match your skillset & talents.

 Selling arts & crafts on Etsy.
 Stalking garage sales & re-selling on eBay.
-Walking dogs.
-Tutoring students.
+Watching people’s pets on Rover.com.
+Tutoring English students online.
 Babysitting.
-Audio transcription.
-Playing music.
+Video transcription.
+Selling blood plasma.

 The only limit is your imagination!